kahnwong/karnwong.me/content/posts/2024/simplify-self-hosting-backups-to-s3-with-docker.md

 These days there are multiple ways to deploy a workload, be it cloud-based or bare-metal.
 For cloud, depending on whether you are using PaaS or IaaS, backup options can vary.

 Why do we need to backup?
-Because your workloads can contain a state, this can be stored as local files, inside a database, or as other assets outside of the application itself.
+Because your workloads can contain a state, this can be stored as local files, inside a database, or as other assets outside the application itself.

 Take a database for example, ideally you would need a daily backup so you can revert a database to a state before its corruption without losing as much data.
 Some workloads might store uploaded images, for simplicity let's say they are being written to disk.